pyladies/pyladies/www/_posts/2013-04-04-computer-science-outreach-magic.md

 Alternate versions
 ------------------

 I like doing this trick with cards because cards are easy to get my hands on when I'm inspired to perform.
 Usually I have limited table space, so it's hard to squeeze in more cards than I have described.
 In the CSUnplugged version, they start with a larger grid and black and white squares.
-(Note that it doesn't matter how big your grid is—the trick works the same.)
+(Note that it doesn't matter how big your grid is -- the trick works the same.)
 They also had the nifty idea to make them magnetic so the trick can be performed on a whiteboard.

 ![](http://1.bp.blogspot.com/-CfcakI791kE/UU3hycAFaQI/AAAAAAAAAHQ/C8VUDQ5swZU/s640/parity_trick.jpg)

 CSUnplugged has the magician add the extra row, eliminating the assistant.
-I like having the assistant better, because the magician's reveal is more impressive, since clearly no memorization is done—the magician hasn't seen the cards at all!
+I like having the assistant better, because the magician's reveal is more impressive, since clearly no memorization is done -- the magician hasn't seen the cards at all!
 Also, when a little kid is the learner, the assistant is necessary to make sure he or she puts down the cards correctly and flips only one card.
 But for a demonstration in front of a classroom or when you're alone, it's worth thinking about.

 Find the original cs4fn version of the trick on page 25 here: <http://www.cs4fn.org/magic/downloads/cs4fnmagicbook1.pdf>.
 They add the extra row based on face down cards instead of face up cards.
-It doesn't matter really of course—do what's easier to see quickly.
+It doesn't matter really of course -- do what's easier to see quickly.
 Or if you change the size of the grid to have an even number of rows and columns at the end of the trick, it doesn't matter!
 Face up and face down will both have to be even or odd.

 P.s.
 Now that you are using this trick, you have to watch out for Magnita Makov, world's greatest magician.